SkeLLLa/adguard-ua-scam-blocklist/README.md

-# adguard-scum-ua-blocklist
-Adguard blocklist for UA-targeted scummers.
+Adguard blocklist for UA-targeted scams.